Self Control and Social Skill for Children and Teens.

-Actor Teuila Blakely talks Warrior Kids.
+New Zealand Actor Teuila Blakely talks Warrior Kids, 2019

-Focusing on bringing out the warrior within, Warrior Kids draws upon Maori warrior concepts and Eastern martial arts in a non-aggressive way designed to instill confidence, respect and self-control, leading children to become masters of their lives.
+Focusing on bringing out the warrior within, Warrior Kids draws upon Māori warrior concepts and Eastern martial arts in a non-aggressive way designed to instil confidence, respect and self-control, leading students to become masters of their lives.